Section 1 Simple Linear Regression

 In statistics, any analysis starts by making a statistical model of the data.
 This is done by writing random variables which have the same structure as the data, and which are chosen so that the data “looks like” a random sample from these random variables.

-• Here we assume that the \(x\)-values are fixed and known.
+• Here the \(x\)-values are fixed and known.
 The only random quantities in the model are \(\varepsilon_i\) and \(Y_i\).
 (There are more complicated models which also allow for randomness of \(x\), but we won’t consider such models here.)

 • The random variables \(\varepsilon_i\) are called residuals or errors.
 In a scatter plot, the residuals correspond to the vertical distance between the samples and the regression line.
 Often one assumes that \(\varepsilon_i \sim \mathcal{N}(0, \sigma^2)\) for all \(i \in \{1, 2, \ldots, n\}\).